 - Oculus/Crystal Report

-- Tear break-up time: measuring how quickly your tears evaporate.
+- Tear break-up time: Measures how quickly your tears evaporate

-- Tear osmolarity tests: measuring the water quality in your tear film.
+- Tear osmolarity tests: Measures the water quality in your tear film

 We may take a few different steps to determine how severe your symptoms may be and what we can do to treat them.
 We can individualize each treatment plan to meet your unique needs by potentially following the 4 steps outlined from the Tear Film & Ocular Surface Society Dry Eye Workshop II (TFOS DEWS II) Report.